FullCombos/twitter-kit-android-kotlin/README.md

 TODO:

-1. Use `JobIntentService` for `TweetUploadService`
-2. Convert java to kotlin for `tweet-ui`
+1. Convert java to kotlin for `tweet-ui`
-3. Migrate deprecated implementations to `registerForActivityResult`
+2. Migrate deprecated implementations to `registerForActivityResult`